 Seniors who have an anticipated final grade of C or better are exempt in courses where there is not a requirement for a state exam, post assessment, or field test.
 The principal is the final authority in determining exemption status.
-Students CANNOT be exempt from EOC exams, CTE Post-Assessments, or NC Final Exams.
+Students CANNOT be exempt from EOC exams, or CTE Post-Assessments.